Representer Theorems for Metric and Preference Learning: Geometric Insights and Algorithms: Representer Theorems for Metric and Preference Learning

-where $\ell$ is the loss function and $\Norm{\cdot}_{A}$ denotes the induced norm from $\inn{\cdot,\cdot}_{A}$.
-Note that the search space, $\mathcal{F}_{\mathcal{H}} \times \mathcal{H}$, are infinite dimensional when $\mathcal{H}$ has infinite dimension.
-We would like to convert the infinite-dimensional problem represented by \ref{eq:infinite} into a finite-dimensional equivalent.
-We demonstrate that a solution to the problem \ref{eq:infinite} can be obtained by solving a finite-dimensional equivalent.
-Additionally, we show that regularizing the problem with the appropriate norm associated with elements in $\mathcal{F}_{\mathcal{H}}$ allows the entire process to be viewed as a Representer Theorem, which we prove.
-To start, let us formulate a finite dimensional problem as follows.
-Let,
+where $\ell$ is a general loss function.
+We refer to Section \ref{sec:problem-euc} for detailed discussion on the loss function and other details for these models. \paragraph{A Representer Theorem for Simultaneous Metric and Preference Learning} Note that the search space, $\mathcal{F}_{\mathcal{H}} \times \mathcal{H}$, are infinite dimensional when $\mathcal{H}$ has infinite dimension.
+We would like to convert the infinite-dimensional problem represented by \ref{eq:simul-infinite} into a finite-dimensional equivalent.
+We demonstrate that a solution to the problem \ref{eq:simul-infinite} can be obtained by solving a finite-dimensional equivalent.
+Additionally, we show that regularizing the problem with the appropriate norm associated with elements in $\mathcal{F}_{\mathcal{H}}$ allows the entire process to be viewed as a Representer Theorem.
+First, set $V:=\spn\{x_{1},...,x_{m}\}$ and consider the following finite dimensional problem,